 Whilst this program is aimed at performance development it is also an opportunity to gain SACE accreditation which is an integral part of the experience.
 Students enrol cross-institutionally and work with a DECD SACE teacher to achieve 10 credits in either Creative Arts Stage 1 or Stage 2, Community Studies Stage 1, Recognition of Community Learning or the Research Project.
 These courses will run during Class of Cabaret rehearsals throughout terms 1 & 2, as they greatly support the program and help students develop on all levels.

 Students have the additional opportunity of enrolling cross-institutionally to develop performing art skills that complement the program and achieve 20 Stage 2 Credits in Creative Arts.
 This course runs from 4-7pm on Tuesday nights at Thebarton Senior College.

 Being a part of this unique South Australian experience is a chance to enrich curriculum learning, develop friendships with students from other schools and meet with professional artists as part of the official Adelaide Cabaret Festival.

 If we require further information, we will contact applicants.

 Applicants can obtain advice on how and what to prepare for the Class of Cabaret audition here

 Class of Cabaret Graduates

-Submissions for the 2017 Adelaide Cabaret Festival Class of Cabaret Graduates program are now closed.
+Submissions for the 2018 Adelaide Cabaret Festival Class of Cabaret Graduates program will open in August 2017.